Date and Time: Tuesday 17 January 2017, 5:30 pm – 7:00 pm

 The seminar will be filmed.
 The recording will be available on this page after the event.

 Please watch this space for updates on Seminar 1.

 Click here to read a blog on the seminar, click here.

 Click on the links below to read and download:

 - A presentation by Dr Chris Lewis about the UK Government’s response to Ebola in Sierra Leone and what opportunities there are to strengthen resilience of the health system, available here.

 - A method to estimate maternal and newborn mortality during a crisis, as presented by Laura Sochas, click here.

 - A presentation by Dr Benjamin Black on how MSF’s maternal health programme adapted to respond to Ebola and his reflections on MDSRs, available here.

 Read more about the seminar series here.

-Find out more about the second seminar: Applying maternal death surveillance and response in crises settings here.
+Find out more about the second seminar: Applying maternal death surveillance and response in crisis settings here.